 Fort Hayes is known today mostly as a local alternative high school for people with an interest in the arts, or for its big Columbus Public Schools bus depot, or as the site of a small Army Reserves post.
 What most people don't realize is that Fort Hayes was once a major military installation, one which has been around since the Civil War.
 Today more than a dozen massive military buildings deteriorate on its expansive Cleveland Avenue grounds.

 What can be said about such a cool place?
 Fort Hayes is the New York City of Columbus urban exploration; there's literally too much to see in one day.
-And the people at the Reserves post seem to have a really cool, laid back attitude about most of the buildings.
+And the occupants of the Reserves post seem to have a really cool, laid back attitude about most of the buildings.
 Judging from the number of people I've talked to who have visited Fort Hayes' forgotten buildings, and the many signs of previous visitors, they must not bother people too often.
 I certainly wasn't, and I visited four times; once with Jesus, once with J., once with Rookie, and once by myself.
 I have to say that, in spite of getting stung by a wasp during one trip, I'd still recommend going.

 The land for Fort Hayes was purchased from Robert Neil on February 17, 1863, when Columbus was still in its infancy.
 Neil was a member of the same Neil family from whom the land to build Ohio State was later purchased.
 The military base here was called The Columbus Barracks from 1905 through December of 1922, when it was named after Ohio governor and later president Rutherford B. Hayes.

 Click to view historic scenes from Fort Hayes